wwwzbwcom/minimal-dns/README.md

 ### DNS Parser

-[x] Parse DNS Message From Socket Message
+- Parse DNS Message From Socket Message
-[x] Encode DNS Message to Socket Message
+- Encode DNS Message to Socket Message

 ### DNS Server

-[x] Can add Custom DNS Records
+- Can add some Custom DNS Records
-[x] Can setup a remote DNS Server and redirect the query (When missing custom DNS Records)
+- Can setup a remote DNS Server and redirect the query (When missing custom DNS Records)